 3.2 Correlation between Weather Conditions and Production Inputs

-The correlation matrix had been used to examine the relationship between environmental factors and production outputs and inputs by Sherlund et al. (2002); Radman and Hasan (2008).
+The correlation matrix had been used to examine the relationship between environmental factors and production outputs by Sherlund et al. (2002); Radman and Hasan (2008).
 Table 2 provided the correlations between specific weather conditions (maximum temperature at vegetative stage and rainfall at head formation and harvesting stages) and usage of various production inputs by sample farmers for cabbage production in the study areas.
 The strength of the correlation between weather factors (temperature and rainfall) and production inputs of urea, compound, FYM, fungicide and human labour rate was moderately and slightly strong, whereas the other variables (foliar and pesticide) had a weak but non-zero, correlation with both temperature and rainfall.
 The non-zero correlation between weather factors and production inputs indicated that omitting these variables lead to the potential biased estimates of production and efficiency.

 Table 2.
 Correlation coefficients between weather factor with production inputs